 The recognition and need for Auckland University Students studying at the Faculty of Education Campuses in Epsom and Tai Tokerau, to be adequately represented by an Association independent of the University of Auckland.

-AUSA recognises the ETTSA has an extensive history of representation at the Epsom and Tai
+AUSA recognises the ESSA has an extensive history of representation at the Epsom and Tai

 Tokerau Campuses.

-ETTSA recognises that AUSA has an extensive history of representation of Auckland University Students.
+ESSA recognises that AUSA has an extensive history of representation of Auckland University Students.

-AUSA recognises that the ETTSA Executive has been fairly elected and is best suited to understand and represent Epsom and Tai Tokerau Campus Students effectively
+AUSA recognises that the ESSA Executive has been fairly elected and is best suited to understand and represent Epsom and Tai Tokerau Campus Students effectively

-ETTSA recognises that AUSA is best suited to represent all Auckland University Student irrespective of Campus, at a wider institutional level.
+ESSA recognises that AUSA is best suited to represent all Auckland University Student irrespective of Campus, at a wider institutional level.

-AUSA recognises the autonomy of ETTSA in the administration of its internal affairs and processes, and does not seek to usurp that autonomy.
+AUSA recognises the autonomy of ESSA in the administration of its internal affairs and processes, and does not seek to usurp that autonomy.

 Article 4 – Terms and Conditions.

-AUSA and ETTSA will prepare a joint membership form, whereby students of the Epsom Campus will become both members of AUSA and ETTSA.
+AUSA and ESSA will prepare a joint membership form, whereby students of the Epsom Campus will become both members of AUSA and ESSA .

-All assets previously held or subsequently acquired by ETTSA will remain under the control of ETTSA.
+All assets previously held or subsequently acquired by ESSA will remain under the control of ESSA .

 Any student enrolling in at least one paper at the Epsom Campus will be regarded by AUSA as an Epsom Student.

-The Epsom-Tai Tokerau Students’ Association Executive (hereinafter called “ETTSA Executive”) will continue to have the following powers and duties:
+The Epsom-Tai Tokerau Students’ Association Executive (hereinafter called “ESSA Executive”) will continue to have the following powers and duties:

 (i) To further the interests of the students at Epsom Campus and secure the co-operation of the University in so doing.